 What if I am having difficulties managing my money?

 Sometimes things can get a bit tough and you might have problems managing your money.
 This might happen, for example, if you go into hospital, or if you have serious medical or disability issues.

 If you are having problems managing your money or if you know that you will get behind in your payments, it is important that you contact your Client Service Officer as soon as possible.

 The earlier you contact your Client Service Officer the easier it will be to help you find a solution.
 We can help arrange things like support from another agency or help with financial counselling.

-What will FACS Housing do if I am behind in my rent or water charges?
+What will DCJ Housing do if I am behind in my rent or water charges?

-If you are behind in your payments, FACS Housing will work with you to sort out the problem and help you get your payments back on track.
+If you are behind in your payments, DCJ Housing will work with you to sort out the problem and help you get your payments back on track.

 However, we can only do this if you are willing to talk to us and you make a commitment to catching up on your payments.

 How do I pay back my missed payments?